 Despite how Singaporeans like to refer to HDB flat locations as “mature” or “non-mature” like they’re some kind of cheese, HDB’s own classification of non-mature estates and mature estates is surprisingly unclear.

-In fact, the Housing Board does not give an exact definition of non-mature estates and mature estates, and the only time these terms appear on HDB’s official website is when it concerns the quarterly Build-to-Order (BTO) and Sales of Balance Flat (SBF) sales exercises, during which new flats in towns classified under “non-mature” are typically priced lower than those in towns classified as “mature”.
+In fact, the Housing Board does not give an exact definition of non-mature estates and mature estates.
+The only time these terms appear on HDB’s official website is when it concerns the quarterly Build-to-Order (BTO) and Sales of Balance Flat (SBF) sales exercises, during which new flats in towns classified under “non-mature” are typically priced lower than those in towns classified as “mature”.

 For the sales exercises, towns classified as non-mature also have a differ slightly in eligibility criteria and flat allocation.
 We’ll elaborate on this later.
 But first…